pnpm-aftab/mlc-llm/README.md

 ## About

++## Project Updates
++- Added an on-device energy/latency/thermal visualization toolkit for iPhone benchmarks (`results/energy/`), generating 13 publication-ready plots.
++- Updated data, scripts, and docs to reflect new plots (including 5a/5b/6a) and clarified metrics; see `results/energy/README.md` for details.

 MLC LLM is a machine learning compiler and high-performance deployment engine for large language models.
 The mission of this project is to enable everyone to develop, optimize, and deploy AI models natively on everyone's platforms.

 <div align="center">